yvette2809/yvette2809.github.io/_posts/2021-03-08-atomic-habits.md

-## Chapter 1: The Surprising Power of Atomic Habits
+### Chapter 1: The Surprising Power of Atomic Habits

-1. Small changes
+1. Small changes often appear to make no difference until you cross a critical threshold.
+The most powerful outcomes of any compounding process are delayed.
+You need to be patient.

+2. If you want better results, then forget about setting goals.
+Focus on your system instead.

+3. You do not rise to the level of your goals.
+You fall to the level of your systems.

-## Chapter 2: TBC
+### Chapter 2: TBC